settlelinecompany-commits/settleline-next/content/blog/understanding-rnor-status.md

 1. **Indian Citizen or Person of Indian Origin**: You must be an Indian citizen or a person of Indian origin
 2. **Non-Resident Period**: You must have been a non-resident in India for at least 9 out of the 10 previous years
 3. **Physical Presence**: You must be physically present in India for at least 60 days in the current financial year

+> **Settleline Expert Tip**: Start tracking your physical presence in India from day one of your return.
+Many clients lose RNOR status due to inadequate record-keeping.
+Use a simple calendar or app to log your travel dates and maintain supporting documentation like boarding passes and hotel receipts. — Priya Sharma, Senior Tax Advisor

 ## Key Tax Benefits